GoogleCloudPlatform/community/tutorials/create-a-self-deleting-virtual-machine.md

 This section explains how the file shown above works.
 You can skip this if you just want to create self-deleting instances.

-Every standard Linux option in Compute Engine has the `gcloud` command already installed for your use.

 Every Linux OS image available by default in Compute Engine is configured to run a program when it starts, if you specify such a program.
 The `startup.sh` file in the previous section is such a program.
 When you create an image with that option,